mendix/docs/content/en/docs/releasenotes/data-hub/_index.md

 #### New Features

 * All [Catalog APIs](/apidocs-mxsdk/apidocs/catalog-apis/) are now available at https://datahub-spec.s3.eu-central-1.amazonaws.com/index.html.
-The original Data Hub API is now split into 2 APIs for search and registration operations and include the following changes:
+The original Catalog API is now split into 2 APIs for search and registration operations and include the following changes:
     * [Search](/apidocs-mxsdk/apidocs/catalog-apis/) – includes GET calls for getting details of data sources
     * [Register](/apidocs-mxsdk/apidocs/catalog-apis/) – PUT calls are added to enable users to update or register applications and environments by specifying a UUID